Day 4 | 5th October

 Discover the myriad hues of the traditional dance forms of Rajasthan, reflecting its distinctive root traditions, some popular and some rare, including: Teraah Taali – known for agility and grace, where women move to and produce the reverberating sounds of teraah i.e. thirteen little cymbals or manjira that are fastened to their waist, wrists, elbows, and hands, simultaneously showcasing their skills of movement, balance and concentration; the Kalbeliya, a dance form that evolved when the traditional snake charmers of the state could no longer work with snakes; Khari Dance– revolving around a heartfelt dialogue between a couple, performed with a wooden basket called Khari; Tamak, or bam rasiya is a folk form from Alwar.
 Popularly performed to celebrate the harvest season, Tamak is characterised by huge Nagadas (Bam) that set the beat and the wooden sticks decorated with flowers and feathers that are used by the dancers; Bakri ka Mashak; the captivating vocals of Young Langa Musicians!

-IN RESIDENCE III
+IN RESIDENCE II

 11:00 AM to 1:30 PM